Sears secures court approval for additional US$350 million loan

 Sears Holdings Corp won court approval on Tuesday for a new deal clinching US$350 million in critical bankruptcy financing that will keep the 125-year-old retailer operating through the holidays while it attempts to reorganize.

-NEW YORK/SAN FRANCISCO: Sears Holdings Corp won court approval on Tuesday for a new deal clinching US$350 million in critical bankruptcy financing that will keep the 125-year-old retailer operating through the holidays while it attempts to reorganize.
+NEW YORK/SAN FRANCISCO: Sears Holdings Corp won court approval on Tuesday for US$350 million in critical bankruptcy financing that will keep the 125-year-old retailer operating through the holidays while it attempts to reorganize.

 Cyrus' loan replaced a similar deal Sears reached earlier this month with Great American Capital Partners, a financial firm affiliated with liquidation specialist Great American Group and financial services firm B. Riley Financial Inc. Cyrus offered better terms to Sears, the person said.